IRB and ERC Resources

-For information on faculty research when seeking to put together a dissertation committee or confer on a topic, Ph.D. students can refer to the 2012-2014 Graduate Catalog on PP. 296-306 "Department Faculty and Their Research."
+For information on faculty research when seeking to put together a dissertation committee or confer on a topic, Ph.D. students can refer to the Graduate Catalog regarding "Department Faculty and Their Research."

 This is an incomplete list of current Marywood faculty and their research and interests: